ARMmbed/mbed-os-5-docs/docs/refs/arch/map.md

 ## Low-level details

-[we need a map of mbed OS architecture - we have that somewhere]
+[We need a map of Arm Mbed OS architecture - we have that somewhere.]